 - Meeting the Challenges of Social and Emotional Development

 For further information about modules, please view the course leaflet (see right-hand side).

 Please note the modules listed are correct at the time of publishing, for full-time students entering the programme in Year 1.
 Optional modules are listed where applicable.
 Please note the University cannot guarantee the availability of all modules listed and modules may be subject to change.
 For further information please refer to the terms and conditions at www.winchester.ac.uk/termsandconditions

 The programme is delivered using a range of teaching approaches including seminars, practical classes, work-based learning and guided independent study.

 Work-based learning earns credit within the programme and needs to be reflected upon and related to theory in a systematic way.
 Students are provided with a framework for this reflection through the taught components of the programme.

 Staff and students form a community of learners who, together and independently, seek to generate and exchange knowledge.As students work in a variety of settings, sharing of practice is immensely beneficial.
-Over the duration of the course, students develop independent and critical learning, building confidence and expertise progressively through independent and collaborative research, problem solving, and analysis with the support of staff.
-Students take responsibility for their own learning and are encouraged to make use of the wide range of available learning resources available, which includes excellent practical resources they can borrow and trial in the workplace.
+Over the duration of the course, students develop their independent study skills and critical thinking and take increasing responsibility for their own learning.
+They are encouraged to make use of the wide range of learning resources available, which includes excellent practical resources they can borrow and trial in the workplace.

 Key features of the student experience are: